nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}

+# Expenditure
+The expenditure module is acomprehensive allows users to key in their expenses to enable them to store all their expenses.
+This guide will walk developers through how to use the expenditure function to track their expenses

 # GPA Function
 The GPA Calculator Module is a comprehensive component designed to facilitate the calculation of a user's updated GPA based on their current academic standing and projected module grades.